 First UK exhibition of Marina Abramovic's life’s work to open in Autumn

-This autumn, the Royal Academy will present the first ever UK exhibition spanning performance artist, Marina Abramovic's life’s work.
 The show, which was originally due to open in September 2020, was first postponed to autumn 2021 due to the pandemic, before being rescheduled again.
 It will now open 23 September-10 December 2023.

 The exhibition will feature more than 50 works including photographs, videos, objects, installations and “re-performances”, where some of Abramovic’s previous performances will be carried out by younger performers.